Sirius Satellite Radio: Radio channels and programming

-Sirius/XM's channels carried an array of programming that covered Music, News/Talk, Sports, and Entertainment.
 Sirius had deals with entertainers and personalities for broadcast streams.
 Besides Stern, Sirius had deals with Martha Stewart, E Street Band member Steven Van Zandt, Jimmy Buffett, and Eminem to executive-produce streams or channels on Sirius.
 Van Zandt created two stations for Sirius: the Underground Garage, dedicated to garage rock, and Outlaw Country with its focus on alternative country music.